elo-enterprises/lab-notebooks/printer/system-assembly--repair.md

   * Speed: Fast.
   * Difficulty: Medium.
 The task is straightforward, but pay attention to the notes below.
 * Issues:
-  * During assembly, I waited several more steps before trimming the excess belt since I did not have a spare or backup.
+  * During assembly, it is acceptble to wait several more steps before trimming the excess belt, especially if a spare or backup is not available.
   * When tightening the belt, make sure to actually follow the directions and
     * loosen the screw pushing against the Y motor and the Y motor screws;
     * hand-tighten the belt;
     * tighten the screw pushing against the Y motor to remove excess sagging;
     * tighten the Y motor screws.
-  * In correspondence, Modix customer support advised me to tighten the belts just tight enough to where they do not sag while stationary, and do not vibrate visibly while in motion.
-I initially tightened all the belts too tight, causing extra friction.
   * [Troubleshooting - Layer Shifts](troubleshooting-issues.md#layer-shifts)
+    * If the layers shift, or shapes print with distorted X and Y coordinates, several steps should be revisited, including this one.
+    * Make sure the belts on the Y-axis and on the Y motor are tightened and do not slip.
 <center>
 <table>
   <tr>